What's wrong with this Picture? May 2017

-This is a picture of the American Megatrends Inc. series 735 Merlin motherboard.
+This is a picture of the AMI Inc. series 735 Merlin motherboard.
 Or specifically, the clear plastic sheets of the solder pads artwork layer and other Printed Circuit Board (PCB) electrical layers.
 These plastic sheets or PCB films were used during the manufacturing process of the motherboard PCB to etch each layer of the PCB.

 The Merlin was introduced in early 1996 and supported a single Intel Pentium® Pro processor, four 16-bit ISA slots and four PCI slots.
 It even had an onboard IDE/IO controller.
 Because it supported the Pentium Pro, it should have had a socket for CPU voltage regulator or VRM module but was instead incorporated into the board.